VT-Visionarium/garlic/README.md

 clone of a git repository, you should see a .git directory here too; run 'cat .get/config' to see the source origin.

+It's called garlic because the name potato was already taken by another software project.

 ## About
 This is only intended to be useful on GNU/Linux or UNIX-like systems.
 This package is intended to make local software installations in